nate-adkins/CPE-MAE_412/README.md

     - take in sensor data, create state estimate
     - run control loop, apply controls
     - check if reached goal (threshold)

+x and y swap fixed
+but the scaling needs fixed
+handle between letters
+tune pid parameters

+nice to have
+different param values for each letter different values for types of letters